The Farmer’s Walk – Build Muscle and Grip Strength

 - The Gut Wrench Hold – This Week’s Grip Strength Challenge

 This entry was posted on Wednesday, September 29th, 2010 at 9:18 pm and is filed under athletic strength training lift odd objects, grip hand forearm training for sports, grip strength, how to improve grip strength, strength training to improve athletic performance, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson